 Then there was the cured meat stall: so much fun!
 The sausages were hanging and they were going around and around the stall – Coral loved it.
 Gorgeous and super fancy cured meat from everywhere in the world.
 We’re not vegetarians, I think you can tell.

 The staff at the fruit stalls keep calling people to try something.
 We tried (and bought) some yellow dragon fruit: it’s a lot tastier than the white or the pink versions.
 Then dates with strawberries.
 If you’ve never tried them, do it now.
-I’d already tried because my godfather Nelson bought us some and it was delicious.
+I’d already tried because my godfather Nelson brought us some and it was delicious.
 We were offered mangosteens too.
 Another delicious (but extremely expensive) fruit that we’d already tried with my uncle Nelson.
 And then one guy tried to sell us the golden kiwi, straight from NZ.
 I had a super nostalgic feeling and couldn’t help but smile – we live in NZ.
 The price reminded me of the many times we let a golden kiwi or two spoil in the fridge…

 So here’s the thing: it’s pretty cool, but it’s also a little disappointing.
 Every fruit stall has the same fruit, arranged the same way.
 Every restaurant has the same food.
 It doesn’t change.